April 15, 2015

 - Immediately wash the wound thoroughly with soap and warm water.

 - Contact your physician for additional care and advice.

 - Report the bite to your local animal care and control agency.
-Tell the animal control official everything you know about the dog, including his owner's name and the address where he lives.
-If the dog is a stray, tell the animal control official what the dog looks like, where you saw him, whether you've seen him before and in which direction he went.
+Tell the animal control official everything you know about the dog, including their owner's name and the address where they live.
+If the dog is a stray, tell the animal control official what the dog looks like, where you saw them, whether you've seen them before and in which direction they went.